Resolving the Marcus-Rehm-Weller Paradox in Electron Transfer

-The previous analysis of Ref. \cite{Ethan_lambda_eff} was confined to the adiabatic limit of the normal region, leaving open the corresponding behavior in the inverted region.
-This Letter addresses this case, extending our adiabatic model to address the inverted region.
-The theoretical finding is that there are three distinct regions of adiabatic ET characterized by categorically different behavior: \\ (i) $-\lambda_\text{eff}<\Delta G^\circ<\lambda_\text{eff}$: ET is governed by the activation barrier given by Eq. (\ref{eff})--(\ref{result}). \\ (ii) $-\lambda<\Delta G^\circ<-\lambda_\text{eff}$: ET is barrierless and will occur immediately.\\ (iii) $\Delta G^\circ<-\lambda$: ET in this inverted region would be forbidden according to a simple Marcus framework and can only occur via alternative routes such as nuclear tunneling or non-radiative transition \cite{Englman01021970}.
+Our previous analysis given in Ref. \cite{Ethan_lambda_eff}, however, was confined to the adiabatic limit of the normal region, leaving open the corresponding behavior in the barrierless and inverted regions.
+Here we address these cases, extending our adiabatic model to the full range of $\Delta E$ and thereby resolving the Marcus–Rehm–Weller paradox.
+The theoretical finding is that there are three distinct regions of adiabatic ET characterized by categorically different behavior: \\ (i) $-\lambda_\text{eff}<\Delta E<\lambda_\text{eff}$: ET is governed by the activation barrier given by Eq. (\ref{result})--(\ref{simplest}). \\ (ii) $-\lambda<\Delta E<-\lambda_\text{eff}$: ET is barrierless.\\ (iii) $\Delta E<-\lambda$: ET is inaccessible via a simple Marcus framework and can only occur via alternative routes such as nuclear tunneling or non-radiative transition \cite{Englman01021970}.

-We note that the idea that the coupling can suppress the ET rate in the inverted region has appeared in previous work \cite{adiabatic_supression,adiabatic_tunneling,Fay_extending}; yet in these treatments a non-adiabatic framework is still assumed and the coupling is treated as a perturbation.
-However, the large $2V/\lambda$ ratios discussed above are suggestive of a situation that should be viewed primarily in the adiabatic basis, where the Marcus transition state disappears completely.

-To justify the proposed behavior in the three cases above, we proceed with the analysis presented in Ref. \cite{Ethan_lambda_eff,Miller_inverted}, which represents the Marcus system in the basis of donor (D) and acceptor (A) diabatic states, parametrized by a solvent polarization coordinate $q$.
-The Hamiltonian is given by upon the diagonalization of which we obtain where $q=0$ and $q=1$ are the minima of the donor and acceptor diabats respectively.
+To justify the proposed behavior in the three cases above, we proceed with a simple Hamiltonian model which represents the Marcus system in the basis of donor (D) and acceptor (A) diabatic states, parametrized by a solvent polarization coordinate $q$.
+The Hamiltonian is given by upon the diagonalization of which we obtain the adiabatic states where $q=0$ and $q=1$ are the minima of the donor and acceptor diabats respectively.
+Note that we have invoked the Condon approximation in assuming constant $V$ for simplicity \cite{Marcus_1985,Nitzan_2006,Blumberger_Condon,Troy_Condon}.